NCGRP/haplotypista/README.txt

 	missing data character defined with -m, the resulting haplotype is recoded as missing data, receiving the designation "-9999" in the output file.
 Row 1 of the output data set indicates the chromosome where the haplotype lies.
 Row 2 is the length of the haplotype block, using the units in row 2 of the input file.
+Row 3 is the midpoint of the haplotype block on the chromosome.
 Also produces a log file containing summary statistics for the output data sets.
 Column
 	headers are as follows:
 	b = haplotype block length